Staying cool while trekking in the heat means choosing the right hiking attire.

 Editor’s Choice

-A fan-favorite, the Mountain Hardwear Chockstone/2 is our number one choice for hot-weather hiking pants.
+A favorite among fans, the Mountain Hardwear Chockstone/2 is also our top choice for hot-weather hiking pants.

 As one of the most technical trousers in the company’s lineup, the Chockstone/2 is an ideal choice for a range of activities.
 For starters, they’re made with a nylon/elastane blend fabric with a UPF 50 rating for overall functionality.